GitBasil/ML/Notes/final.md

 ## bagging vs pasting

-- Bagging you allow the same data or features to be shared by multiple models.
+- Bagging you allow the same data or features to be shared by multiple models. with replacing
-- Pasting you don't allow the same data or features to be shared by multiple models.
+- Pasting you don't allow the same data or features to be shared by multiple models. without replacing

 ### When to Use Which?